Editor’s note: This column first appeared in the May 2017 issue of The Northern Cross.

 God’s ways are not our ways, and although I think it might have been pretty cool to watch Jesus appear to Pontius Pilate and the Sanhedrin, it was not of God.
 By appearing only to those who were his disciples before he ascended to heaven, Jesus shows clearly that God’s plan is perfect.

-Father Richard Kunst is pastor of St. John the Evangelist in Duluth and St. Joseph in Gnesen and administrator of St. Michael in Duluth.
-Reach him at [email protected]
+Father Richard Kunst is pastor of St. James and St. Elizabeth in Duluth.
+Reach him at [email protected].